 We can help

 Strategy and timing are the key here.
 You don’t want to be caught behind the eight ball, trying to upgrade operating systems, Office and potentially Exchange (email) all at the same time and all just weeks before January 2020.
 A planned out, measured approach will minimise any loss of business productivity.
-If you are reading this as one of our existing customer we will be in touch soon to discuss that plan.
-We can see from our support agents what PC’s have installed on them and of course what the Server operating systems are.

 In any event we are here to assist in any way we can.
 If you would like some more information or advice please get in touch with one of our experienced team on 1300 787 429 or email – [email protected]